isomerpages/moe-yishuninnovajc/_news/2023 GCE A Level Examination Results Release.md

 <p></p>
 <ol start="8" data-tight="true" class="tight">
 <li>
-<p>To complement the ECG support provided by schools, students can also make
+<p>School candidates may also consult their teachers or ECG Counsellors supporting
-an ECG counselling appointment at (<a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>).
+their schools about their next steps.
+To book an appointment with our YIJC ECG Counsellor, Ms Vina, fill out the Online Form <a href="https://go.gov.sg/yijcecg" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/yijcecg</a>.
+You can also contact Ms Vina via the Telegram App.
+Her username is @ecgc_v.
+To complement the ECG support provided by schools, students can also make an ECG counselling appointment at (<a href="https://go.gov.sg/moe-ecg-centre" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/moe-ecg-centre</a>).
 The MOE ECG Centre offers online or phone counselling services to GCE A-Level candidates from Monday, 19 February 2024 to Saturday, 16 March 2024 (Weekdays: